xiaolaipi1998/vipltela-ansible-test/README.md

 # ansible-viptela

-An Ansible Role for automating a Viptela iniital wokr.
+An Ansible Role for automating a Viptela initial work.

 This role can perform the following functions:
 - Configure the Vipltela device